Once you've decided who to hire, you’ll need to make them a job offer.

-It’s a good idea to ask the applicant to confirm in writing that they’ve accepted the job.
+It’s a good idea to ask the applicant to confirm in writing they’ve accepted the job.

-You must give your employee a written document explaining their main terms of employment within 2 months of them starting work.
+You must give your new employee a written document explaining their main terms of employment within 2 months of them starting work.

 If you change your mind

-Once you’ve made the job offer you can withdraw the job offer if the applicant did not meet conditions of the offer.
+You can withdraw the job offer if the applicant did not meet the offer's conditions.
 For example:

 - suitable references

 - criminal record checks

-It’s a good idea to inform them of the reasons you withdrew the offer.
+It’s a good idea to tell them the reasons you're withdrawing the offer.